 My spouse died as a result of work-related injury.
 Can I receive any benefits?

-The dependants of an employee killed as a result of work-related injuries sustained after July 1, 2016 will receive two-thirds of the employee’s average weekly wage or up to $575.00 per week, whichever is less.
-Georgia law defines dependants as the employee’s surviving spouse, children, and dependent stepchildren.
+The dependents of an employee killed as a result of work-related injuries sustained after July 1, 2016 will receive two-thirds of the employee’s average weekly wage or up to $575.00 per week, whichever is less.
+Georgia law defines dependents as the employee’s surviving spouse, children, and dependent stepchildren.
 A spouse who does not have children may receive a limited benefit amount, totaling up to $230,000.00 (unless and until he or she remarries or “cohabitates” in a marital-like relationship).

 Please contact our offices today to speak with one of our knowledgeable Atlanta workers’ compensation lawyers.
 We are here to help you!